Editor's note: The ebook deal of the week is back – get 10 Black & White Photography Assignments for just $6 with the code bw4. 🙂

-Duncan Fawkes is a landscape photographer and the author of The Perfect Shutter, one of Craft & Vision’s newest titles.
+Duncan Fawkes is a landscape photographer and the author of The Perfect Shutter.
 Duncan’s landscape photos are characterized by the moody light and subtle use of color.
 He’s an intelligent writer and a gifted teacher and I recommend that you check out his book – it’s become a firm favorite of mine.
 It’s illustrated by Duncan’s beautiful and inspirational photos and is an excellent guide to the art of landscape photography.

 Can you tell us a little about yourself?
 Where do you live and where are you from?
 How long has photography been a hobby or career of yours and what motivated you to get started?

 I grew up in the lowlands of Scotland, before university and then my IT career took me south to Manchester and London in England.
 Photography started for me as a solution to a growing unease and dissatisfaction I felt within me as I approached my thirtieth birthday in 2007.
 Having been promoted into management a number of years earlier, I found my creative outlets dry up as the programming I once did gave way to project schedules, meetings and report writing.

 Related was a period of reflection which I think happens around big birthdays, that sort of ‘there must be more’ questioning you go through.
 I’m sort of rewriting history here as I wasn’t so consciously aware at the time, but I’ve since realized that I was a consumer of things, not a creator of things, and I wanted that to change, to make a contribution in some way.
 Sure I (with my team) would create computer software, good software even, but not the sort of software most people would ever see, use or understand, and certainly not something that provided any lasting contentment.